casper-ecosystem/donation-demo/client/README.md

 Ensure that you have npm, Node.js and TypeScript installed on your local machine.

+## Docker Setup

+To run the application using Docker, please follow these steps:

+1. Make sure Docker is installed on your machine.
+2. Build the Docker image using the provided `client.dockerfile`:
+3. Inside `infra/local/docker-compose.yaml` run client container and your client app should be visible through port:3000

 ## Tech Stack

 This application is primarily built with the following stack: